-Roger Federer (*81 / SUI), who might eventually be the best tennis player of all time, has a lot of great assets in his fantastic game.
-Service is then one of the greatest among them.
-With his body size of 185 cm (6’1”), Roger can’t compete with the “Goliaths” like Karlovic, Isner or Raonic, but when compared to the other most dominant players of his era, he comes in most statistics on the top.
+Roger Federer (*81 / SUI), who eventually might be the best tennis player of all time, has a lot of great assets in his phenomenal game.
+The service is then one of the greatest among them.
+With his body size of 185 cm (6’1”), Roger can’t compete with the “Goliaths” like Karlovic, Isner or Raonic, but when compared to the other most dominant players of his era, he comes in most of the service relevant statistics on the top.